fusion809/freebsd-zfs-manual-install/README.md

-# Manual FreeBSD 11.2 installation to a ZFS
+# Manual FreeBSD 11.2 installation to a ZFS, alongside Arch Linux ext4 install

 This repository pertains to a VirtualBox virtual machine of mine, that dual boots Arch Linux on a ext4 filesystem and FreeBSD 11.2 on a ZFS (both on the same virtual disk).
 Arch Linux does **not** need [ZFS][10] installed in order for the dual-boot to work, although it is helpful for, for example, accessing the files in ZFS from Arch.